 Alaska is a pristine land.
 It’s a prime example of beautiful nature.
-After many disputes, in the 1950s it finally became a part of the United States of America.
-Both the diverse wildlife and geography make it an adventure lover’s paradise.
+The diverse wildlife and geography make it an adventure lover’s paradise.
 From wilderness inland to vibrant coastlines, there is so much to love here.

 Things To Do In Alaska

 Alaska is a remarkable destination for adventurers.
 It’s a perfect place to both get wild and explore the mysteries of nature.

 The main international airports are in Fairbanks and Anchorage.
 Domestic Airways are the best way to travel across this land.
 Airways provide quick trips.